 It is up to you to make the necessary effort.
 If you are struggling to follow the book, do not jump to any conclusions about your abilities or compare yourself with anyone else.
 Simply take a break, reread the material and try again.
 Make sure you understand every program and every exercise before moving on.

-Learning CCL is hard work, but when you get to the point where you spend less time writing queries to pull the data that you need then it would take looking it up in a front-end application, you will have succeeded.
+Learning CCL is hard work.
+However, when you get to the point where you spend less time writing queries to pull data compared to the time it would take looking up the same information in a front-end application, you will have succeeded.

 What is CCL?